melpon/wandbox/kennel/API.rst

 Compile posted code.

-This API accepts "application/json" or "application/x-www-form-urlencoded" in a "Content-Type" header.
+This API accepts "application/json" in a "Content-Type" header.

 Parameter
 ^^^^^^^^^